flexera-public/policy_templates/cost/aws/unused_rds/README.md

 # AWS Unused RDS Instances

+## Deprecated

+This policy is no longer being updated.
+The [AWS Rightsize RDS Instances](https://github.com/flexera-public/policy_templates/tree/master/cost/aws/rightsize_rds_instances/) policy now includes this functionality and is the recommended policy for getting unused RDS instance recommendations.

 ## What It Does

 This policy template checks for Unused RDS instances by reviewing CloudWatch DBconnections and terminates them after user approval.